adamtsis/aurora-community-association/wp-content/plugins/wp-to-twitter/readme.txt

 = Where are your Frequently Asked Questions?
 Why aren't they here? =

-Right here: [WP to Twitter FAQ](http://www.joedolson.com/articles/wp-to-twitter/support-2/).
+Right here: [WP to Twitter FAQ](http://www.joedolson.com/wp-to-twitter/support-2/).
 I don't maintain them here because I would prefer to only maintain one copy.
 This is better for everybody, since the responses are much more likely to be up to date!

 = How can I help you make WP to Twitter a better plug-in? =

 Writing and maintaining a plug-in is a lot of work.
-You can help me by providing detailed support requests (which saves me time), or by providing financial support, either via my [plug-in donations page](http://www.joedolson.com/donate.php) or by [upgrading to WP Tweets Pro](http://www.joedolson.com/articles/wp-tweets-pro/).
+You can help me by providing detailed support requests (which saves me time), or by providing financial support, either via my [plug-in donations page](https://www.joedolson.com/donate/) or by [upgrading to WP Tweets Pro](https://www.joedolson.com/wp-tweets-pro/).
 Believe me, any small donation really makes a difference!

 == Screenshots ==

 1. WP to Twitter OAuth settings.
-2. WP to Twitter custom Tweet settings.
+2. WP to Twitter post meta box settings.
+3. WP to Twitter post meta box with WP Tweets PRO.
-3. WP Tweets PRO settings.
+4. WP Tweets PRO settings.
-4. Twitter Feed
+5. Twitter Feed
+6. Settings

 == Upgrade Notice ==

-* 2.7.0 UI Redesign.
-Added Twitter Feed widget.
-Bug fixes.
+* 2.9.4 - IMPORTANT SECURITY UPDATE - UPGRADE NOW.